2023 FIA Formula 3 Championship

-The 2023 FIA Formula 3 Championship is a motor racing championship for Formula 3 cars that is sanctioned by the Fédération Internationale de l'Automobile (FIA).
-The championship is the fourteenth season of Formula 3 racing and the fifth season run under the FIA Formula 3 Championship moniker.
-It is an open-wheel racing category that serves as the third tier of formula racing in the FIA Global Pathway.
-The category is run in support of selected rounds of the 2023 FIA Formula One World Championship.
-As the championship is a spec series, all teams and drivers that compete in the championship run the same car, the Dallara F3 2019.
+The 2023 FIA Formula 3 Championship was a motor racing championship for Formula 3 cars sanctioned by the Fédération Internationale de l'Automobile (FIA).
+The championship was the fourteenth season of Formula 3 racing and the fifth season run under the FIA Formula 3 Championship moniker.
+It was an open-wheel racing category serving as the third tier of formula racing in the FIA Global Pathway.
+The category was run in support of selected rounds of the 2023 Formula One World Championship.
+As the championship was a spec series, all teams and drivers competing in the championship ran the same car, the Dallara F3 2019.

+After all 18 races were completed in this season (the round in Imola being cancelled due to the 2023 Emilia-Romagna floods).
+Ten different drivers won races: Zak O'Sullivan took four victories, while Pepe Martí won three races this season.
+Franco Colapinto, Gabriele Minì and eventual Drivers' Champion Gabriel Bortoleto each won two races.
+Paul Aron had one victory to his name in the season, as did Oliver Goethe and Caio Collet.
+Taylor Barnard took his first Formula 3 win in Belgium, with Jonny Edgar following suit in the last race of the year at Monza.

-Prema Racing entered the championship as the defending teams' champion, having secured their title at the last race of the 2022 season.
+Prema Racing entered the championship as the reigning Teams' Champions, having secured their title at the final race of the 2022 season in Monza.
+They also secured the Teams' Championship title in 2023.

+Gabriel Bortoleto, driving for Trident, claimed the Drivers' Championship after qualifying at the final round at Monza.